amaurremi/correlated/README.md

 - `sbt eclipse`, if you'd like to use [Eclipse](http://www.eclipse.org/)
 - `sbt`, if you prefer using another IDE.
 From the SBT shell, type `compile` to compile the project, `run` to run it, and `test` to run the tests.

-To run tests, first adjust the absolute paths of `jre-lib-path` and `dependencies.jar` in the `src.main.resources.application.conf` file.
+To run tests, first adjust the absolute paths in the `src.main.resources.application.conf` file.